10 Best Neighborhoods in Fruita

 River Rock is a tucked away neighborhood that you might miss if you didn't know it was there.
 It is on the south side of I-70, off Kaley St. and S. Maple.
 There are only 14 homes, all are ranch style and were built by Stremel Homes.
 The lots are a quarter acre and some have great views of the Monument.
 The homes were built 2008-2015 and range from 1700 sq.ft. to 2000 sq.ft.
 There are 2 car and 3 car garages.

 The homes were built from 2004-2006.
 The neighborhood has a great feel of a well established community with lots of green open space behind the homes.
 There is also the 7 acre Olga Anson Park next to the homes.
 Square footage of the homes are from 1300 to 2500 with an average of 1800.
 A few homes were built in 2015-2017 on the remaining lots.
 You can find Vista Valley east of N. Pine St. and north of J 6/10 Road.
 Prices are from low $200,000 to high $300,000's.

 Monument Glen is a neighborhood of very affordable homes located east of 18 Road and north of K Road.
 The subdivision is not very big and the homes are generally smaller starting at around 1110 sq.ft. to 15oo sq.ft.
 Homes were built in the late 90's to early 2000.
 You can find 3 and 4 bedroom homes in Monument Glen.
 This is a popular neighborhood because Little Salt Wash Park is just across 18 Road and a short walk.

 These "10 Best Neighborhoods in Fruita" are just the starting point to discover all the great places to live in Fruita.
 Tree lined streets, restaurants, breweries, and endless views of the Colorado National Monument.

 Would you like more information about Fruita neighborhoods?
-Just fill out the contact form on the right and we will be in touch!
+Just fill out the contact form below and we will be in touch!